craigfrancis/framework/framework/0.1/doc/security/strings/sql-injection.md

 There are several types of database abstractions available which try to hide the SQL being generated.

-Often these come in the form of ORM's (object-relational mapping), which try to represent the database records as objects (can more easily be used in code).
+Often these come in the form of ORM's (Object-Relational Mapping), which try to represent the database records as objects (can more easily be used in code).

-Some believe this setup is always a good thing, but you should still check every query.
+Some believe this setup is always a good thing, but I believe you should still check every query.
 They often make bad assumptions, ridiculously inefficient queries (e.g. returning too much data), and can open security holes without you realising (e.g. [not escaping identifiers](http://www.codeyellow.nl/identifier-sqli.html)).

 Then, with the case of [CakePHP](http://book.cakephp.org/2.0/en/models/retrieving-your-data.html), you start getting code like the following: